 Several of the markets in which the Group operates are highly competitive.
 In particular, the Group faces increased shopping mall and hotel competition in Dubai, where the majority of its business is concentrated.
-The population growth of Dubai from 1.3 million in 2005 (census figure) to an estimated 3.4 million in 2020, along with the growth in business and leisure travel to Dubai, contributed to the opening and announced development of a number of new shopping malls and hotels over this period.
-The COVID-19 pandemic has placed additional competitive pressure on these businesses (see further "Risk Factors - Risks Relating to the Group - All of the Group's businesses have been adversely affected in 2021 by the COVID-19 pandemic").
+The population growth of Dubai from 1.3 million in 2005 (census figure) to an estimated 3.5 million in 20212, along with the growth in business and leisure travel to Dubai, contributed to the opening and announced development of a number of new shopping malls and hotels over this period.
 The Group's Carrefour stores also face significant competition in many of the markets in which the Group operates, including the UAE and Saudi Arabia in particular.